• Skip to primary navigation

 • Olive Oil: To cook the Greek turkey meatballs, you’ll need about 2 tablespoons of olive oil.
 You can also use avocado oil or coconut oil.

-Tip: You can follow my recipe for Tzatziki to make a homemade version.
+Tip: You can follow my recipe for healthy tzatziki sauce recipe to make a homemade version.
 Just cut the recipe in half!

 ingredients for greek turkey meatballs in bowl